lwanger/cooked_input/docs/tutorial.rst

 * *prompt*: the string to print to prompt the user.

-* *convertor*: the `Convertor` is called to convert the string entered into the type of value we want. `IntConvertor` converts the value to an `int` (integer).
+* *convertor*: the `Convertor` is called to convert the string entered into the type of value we want. `IntConvertor` converts the value to an integer (`int`).

-* *validators*: the `Validator` function (or list of `Validator` functions) used to check the entered string meets the criteria we want. `RangeValidator(min_val=1, max_val=10)` makes sure the value is between `1` and `10`. (i.e.
+* *validators*: the `Validator` function (or list of `Validator` functions) used to check the entered string meets the criteria we want.
+If the input doesn't pass the validation, an error message is produced, and the user is prompted to re-enter a value.

-  `1<=value<=10`).
-If the input doesn't pass the validation, an error message is produced, and the user is prompted to re-enter the value.
+  `RangeValidator` takes a minimum and maximum value and checks that the input value is in the interval between the two.
+For example,  `RangeValidator(min_val=1, max_val=10)` would make sure the value is between `1` and `10`. (i.e. `1<=value<=10`).
+In the case above, `max_val` is set to `None`, so no maximum value is applied (i.e. checks `1<=value`)

-* *retries*: there are a number of optional parameters that get_input can take (see `get_input` for more information).
+* *options*: there are a number of optional parameters that get_input can take (see `get_input` for more information).
-  When `retries` is specified, the user will be asked a maximum of `retries` times for the input.
-If no valid input is entered within the maximum number of times, a MaxRetriesError is raised.
+  By default, get_input will keep asking for values until a valid value is entered.
+The `retries` option specifies the maximum number of times to ask.
+If no valid input is entered within the maximum number of tries a MaxRetriesError is raised.

-* *result*: the cleaned, converted, validated value is returned.
-It's safe to use as we know it meets the criteria we requested.
+* *return value*: the cleaned, converted, validated value is returned.
+The returned value is safe to use as we know it meets all the criteria we requested.

 The general flow of `get_input` is:

 1) Prompt the user and get the input from the keyboard (sys.stdin)

-2) Apply the entered string through the list of cleaners.
-For example if the entered values is: `"  Yes "`, and `cleaners=[StripCleaner(), CapitalizationCleaner(style='lower')]` (strip, then convert to lower case), would be equivalent to the Python statement: `"  Yes ".strip().lower()`, which would produce `"yes"`
+2) Apply the entered string through the specified cleaners.

 3) Apply the convertor to the cleaned string.

-4) Apply the list of validators to the converted value.
+4) Apply the specified validators to the converted value.
 The converted value needs to pass all of the validators (i.e. they are AND'd together).
 Other combinations of validators can be achieved by using the `AnyOfValidator` (OR) and `NoneOfValidator` (NOT) validators.